Penny Stock Fraud Attorney

 Discovery Phase

-Both sides exchange relevant documents and may take depositions of key witnesses.
+Discovery in FINRA arbitration is primarily document exchange.
+Depositions are strongly discouraged and generally require panel permission in limited circumstances, such as preserving testimony, accommodating essential unavailable witnesses, or addressing a large or complex case.
 In penny stock fraud cases, critical discovery often includes internal brokerage firm communications, compliance records, commission statements, and promotional materials used to market the fraudulent securities.

 Hearing and Award